nevilj007/Microsoft-AI-Hackathon-2025/README.md

 # BuildBot: Zero-Cost CI/CD Assistant

 BuildBot is a lightweight AI-powered assistant designed to integrate with GitHub Actions.
-It helps automate build triggering, status monitoring, and log summarization with zero cost, making your CI/CD workflows smarter and faster.
+It helps automate build triggering, status monitoring, and log summarization with zero cost, making your CI/CD workflows smarter and faster at zero cost!.

 ## Features:
 - **Trigger workflows** on GitHub via AI-based commands.